 • deout – the raw (unparsed) outputs

 When xds_solve is called, the xds model object it returns has replaced any old values.
-To do anything with the outputs, the user will probably have to write a wrapper function that solves and extracts.
+If nothing has changed, then the outputs will be identical.

 Functions like get_EIR() make it easy to examine or save a set of standard outputs without delving into the details.